0shaurya/mathular-theme/pages/geometry/basics_of_congruence.md

   - ['Rotation', 'The process of moving a shape where we rotate that shape a certain number of degrees.']
   - ['Reflection', 'The process of flipping a shape over a line on a graph']
   - ['Translation', 'The process of moving a shape around a coordinate plane']
+questions:
+  - ['Which transformation corresponds to shifting?', 'Translation']
+  - ['Which transformation corresponds to turning?', 'Rotation']
+  - ['Which transformation corresponds to flipping?', 'Reflection']
+  - ['What symbol represents congruency?', '\(\cong\).
+It''s an equal sign with a tilde above it.']

 ---